nownabe/nownabe/RESUME.md

 **May 2016 to July 2017**

 * Launched a new product as a tech lead of backend apps, designing the architecture and implementing backend applications with Go and Kubernetes to provide a RESTful API for a single page application.
-Worked closely with the frontend, the designer, and the product team; the common language in these teams was English.
+Worked closely with the frontend engineers, designers, and the product team.
 * Architected applications, directed the tech team, improved EngProd, and educated junior developers as a tech lead.
 * Optimized backend applications written with Ruby on Rails and MongoDB; for example, I made copying projects of a product twice faster by avoiding a lot of N+1 queries.